PRELIMINARY PROXY STATEMENT

 Board and Committee Meetings

-Our Board held a total of eight meetings during the fiscal year ended December 31, 2017.
-We have no formal policy regarding attendance by directors or officers at our shareholder meetings.
-Dr. Wilcox attended our annual shareholders’ meeting on behalf of the Board and management in 2016.
+Our Board held a total of seven meetings during 2020.
+We have no formal policy regarding attendance by directors or officers at our stockholders’ meetings.
+Dr. Wilcox attended our annual stockholders’ meeting on behalf of the Board and management in 2020.

-During 2017, our Audit Committee held a total of four meetings, the Compensation Committee had one meeting and the Corporate Governance and Nominating Committee did not hold any meetings.
+During 2020, our Audit Committee held a total of four meetings, and the Compensation Committee and the Corporate Governance and Nominating Committee held one meeting each.

-The Audit Committee’s primary role is to review our accounting policies and any issues which may arise in the course of the audit of our financial statements.
-The Audit Committee selects our independent registered public accounting firm, approves all audit and non-audit services, and reviews the independence of our independent registered public accounting firm.
+The Audit Committee’s primary role is to review our accounting policies and financial reporting and disclosure processes and any issues which may arise in the course of the audit of our financial statements.
+The Audit Committee selects our independent registered public accounting firm, approves all audit and non-audit services, and reviews the independence of our independent registered public accounting firm, and reviews the Company’s annual and quarterly financial statements and related disclosure with our independent registered public accounting firm and management.
 The Audit Committee also reviews the audit and non-audit fees of the auditors.
 Our Audit Committee is also responsible for certain corporate governance and legal compliance matters including internal and disclosure controls and compliance with the Sarbanes-Oxley Act of 2002.

 The function of the Compensation Committee is to determine the compensation of our executive officers.
-The Compensation Committee has the power to set performance targets for determining periodic bonuses payable to executive officers and may review and make recommendations with respect to shareholder proposals related to compensation matters.
-Additionally, the Compensation Committee is responsible for administering our equity compensation plans including the 2015 Equity Incentive Plan, which we refer to as the “Plan.”
+The Compensation Committee has the power to set performance targets for determining periodic bonuses payable to executive officers and may review and make recommendations with respect to stockholder proposals related to compensation matters.
+Additionally, the Compensation Committee is responsible for administering our equity compensation plans including the Cocrystal Pharma, Inc. 2015 Equity Incentive Plan.

 Corporate Governance and Nominating Committee